sumeetbalwade/travel-assist/README.md

 ## Introduction

 Build and Deploy an advanced Travel Companion Application using Google Maps.
-With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more, this Travel Asist App is the best Maps Application that you can currently find on YouTube and on the entire internet.
+With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more, this Travel Asist App is the best Maps Application that you can currently find on the entire internet.

-In this video, you'll learn:
+In this project i Learned:

 - Advanced React Best Practices such as folder & file structure, hooks and refs
 - Creating a User Interface using Material UI
 - Working with Google Maps API
 - And most importantly fetching data from unlimited sources using RapidAPI
 - Essentially, you'll become the master of working with APIs

+<a href="https://travel-asist-sb.netlify.app/" target="_blank">https://travel-asist-sb.netlify.app</a>

 [RapidAPI](https://rapidapi.com/hub?utm_source=youtube.com/JavaScriptMastery&utm_medium=DevRel&utm_campaign=DevRel)
 [Travel Advisor API](https://rapidapi.com/apidojo/api/travel-advisor?utm_source=youtube.com/JavaScriptMastery&utm_medium=DevRel&utm_campaign=DevRel)